-During start up Namenode loads the filesystem state from fsimage and edits log file.
-It then waits for datanodes to report their blocks so that it does not prematurely start replicating the blocks though enough replicas already exist in the cluster.
-During this time Namenode stays in safemode.
-A Safemode for Namenode is essentially a read-only mode for the HDFS cluster, where it does not allow any modifications to filesystem or blocks.
-Normally Namenode gets out of safemode automatically at the beginning.
-If required, HDFS could be placed in safemode explicitly using 'bin/hadoop dfsadmin -safemode' command.
-Namenode front page shows whether safemode is on or off.
+During start up the NameNode loads the file system state from the fsimage and the edits log file.
+It then waits for DataNodes to report their blocks so that it does not prematurely start replicating the blocks though enough replicas already exist in the cluster.
+During this time NameNode stays in Safemode.
+Safemode for the NameNode is essentially a read-only mode for the HDFS cluster, where it does not allow any modifications to file system or blocks.
+Normally the NameNode leaves Safemode automatically after the DataNodes have reported that most file system blocks are available.
+If required, HDFS could be placed in Safemode explicitly using 'bin/hadoop dfsadmin -safemode' command.
+NameNode front page shows whether Safemode is on or off.
 A more detailed description and configuration is maintained as JavaDoc for setSafeMode().

-10. Fsck
+10. fsck

-HDFS supports fsck command to check for various inconsistencies.
-It it is designed for reporting problems with various files, for e.g. missing blocks for a file or under replicated blocks.
-Unlike a traditional fsck utility for native filesystems, this command does not correct the errors it detects.
-Normally Namenode automatically corrects most of the recoverable failures.
-By default fsck ignores open files but provides an option to select during reporting.
-HDFS' fsck is not a Hadoop shell command.
+HDFS supports the fsck command to check for various inconsistencies.
+It it is designed for reporting problems with various files, for example, missing blocks for a file or under-replicated blocks.
+Unlike a traditional fsck utility for native file systems, this command does not correct the errors it detects.
+Normally NameNode automatically corrects most of the recoverable failures.
+By default fsck ignores open files but provides an option to select all files during reporting.
+The HDFS fsck command is not a Hadoop shell command.
 It can be run as 'bin/hadoop fsck'.
-For command usage, see fsck command.
-Fsck can be run on the whole filesystem or on a subset of files.
+For command usage, see fsck command. fsck can be run on the whole file system or on a subset of files.